HomeESA by StateESA Letter Rhode Island

 What Your Rhode Island ESA Letter Includes

 Our Rhode Island-licensed mental health professionals serve renters across the state — from the capital, Providence, to its largest city, Providence, plus Providence, Warwick, Cranston and Newport and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in Rhode Island?